 Once Easter Sunday rolls around, the celebrations die down a bit.
 As a result, in Spain, Easter Monday (Lunes de Pascua) doesn't mean much.
 While it is observed as a holiday in some regions of Spain, most people head back to work and school.

 That being said, Spain is a big country, and narrowing down where to spend the week can be daunting.
 Here, we'll reveal the top destination for Semana Santa in Spain—and if you've missed it already this year, no worries.
 We've also got you covered with dates for the next few years.

 Semana Santa in Seville

 The most popular destination for Semana Santa in Spain is Seville.
 Considering this fact, if you want to get a good hotel room, it is worth booking your accommodation as far in advance as possible.
 Keep in mind as well that the city's most central areas (particularly close to the cathedral) are prime procession spots, and said processions can often last late into the night and come accompanied with music.

 Accommodation and Transport for Semana Santa in Seville

 Accommodation is in very short supply during Semana Santa in Seville.
-As we said, you'll want to book as early as you can to guarantee somewhere to sleep:
+As we said, you'll want to book as early as you can to guarantee somewhere to sleep.

 Transportation prices for trains and buses also tend to skyrocket throughout the week.
 (After all, the train and bus companies have to take advantage of everyone traveling around Spain somehow!)
 Plan your budget accordingly, and book transport as soon as possible to ensure you get a ticket before they sell out.

 Easter, as you may know, falls on a different date every year.
 As a result, so does Holy Week.
 If seeing the extravagant Semana Santa processions is on your bucket list for the future, keep this list in mind so you can start planning ASAP.